telerik/xaml-docs/controls/radradialmenu/styles-and-templates/styling-radialmenubutton.md

 ---
 title: Styling the RadialMenuButton
 page_title: Styling the RadialMenuButton
-description: Check our &quot;Styling the RadialMenuButton&quot; documentation article for the RadRadialMenu WPF control.
+description: Check our &quot;Styling the RadialMenuButton&quot; documentation article for the RadRadialMenu {{ site.framework_name }} control.
 slug: radradialmenu-styles-and-templates-styling-radialmenubutton
 tags: styling,the,radialmenubutton
 published: True